Papua-Insects.nl

 About Papua

 Papua is the western part of the island New Guinea and belongs politically to Indonesia.
-From 1828 till 1963 it belonged to The Netherlands as Dutch New Guinea.
-From 1963 the Indonesians first called it West Irian or Irian Barat.
-From 1973 it was called Irian Jaya and since 2000 it officially is named Papua.
+From 1828 till 1963 it was under control of The Netherlands as Dutch New Guinea.
+From 1963 the Indonesians first named it West Irian or Irian Barat.
+From 1973 it was named Irian Jaya and since 2000 it officially is named Papua.
+The part from the Birdshead Peninsula till East of Wandammen Peninsula is nowadays the Province of Papua Barat (West Papua), the eastern part till the PNG border is the Province of Papua.

 Geography of Papua